 Located on Longford Street offers accommodation and support to men aged 18 and over.
 The centre has 80 residents, most of whom are in long-term supported housing and cannot live independently due to issues such as addiction or mental illness.

-The centre also offers supported temporary accommodation to help people with lower support needs prepare for a time when they are ready to move on to a home of their own homes.
+The centre also offers supported temporary accommodation to help people with lower support needs prepare for a time when they are ready to move on to independent living.

 York House provides residents with breakfast and an evening meal, laundry facilities, a computer room, communal areas, social groups including a music group, a chapel and an Independent Living Unit where they can learn the skills and knowledge they will need for independent living.